 To spice up your resume:

-- Include experience from the past 10-15 years and relevant keywords.
+- Include experience from the past 10-15 years.

-- Remove elements that could make your resume seem outdated, such as personal addresses, graduation dates, and outdated software.
+- Remove elements that could make your resume outdated, such as addresses, graduation dates, and obsolete software.

 How many bullets should it have?

-On a functional template, use bullet points to highlight relevant skills and accomplishments in the professional experience and education sections.
-Aim for 3-6 bullets per role, focusing on functions relevant to the job.
+On a functional template, use bullet points to highlight skills and accomplishments in the professional experience and education sections.
+Aim for 3-6 bullets per role, focusing on functions pertinent to the job.

 What are the red flags?

-Unexplained gaps in employment can raise red flags for hiring managers.
+Unexplained gaps in employment can raise red flags for.
 These gaps may make them assume you have struggled to secure jobs, indicating potential performance issues or other shortcomings.

-What are good tips to write an outstanding resume?
+What are some tips for writing an outstanding resume?

 - Keep it short and to the point.